abenedetti/R-Cheatsheet/README.md

 `plot(ROCRperf, colorize=TRUE, print.cutoffs.at=seq(0,1,by=0.1), text.adj=c(-0.2,1.7))`<br>
 `# Calculate the AUC (area under the curve) of the model`<br>
 `as.numeric(performance(ROCRpred, "auc")@y.values)`

+ <sup>(*): for CART the predicted probabilities of the test can be obtained by removing the type="class" argument when making predictions, and taking the second column of the resulting object.</sup>

 ### 15) Predictions with `lm` and `glm` packages